mena-08/GET3D-Implementation-Docker/README.md

 refer to [readme](./render_shapenet_data/README.md) to download shapenet dataset and render it.

-## Employing FlexiCubes
-We integrate [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/), our lastest high-quality isosurface representation.
-To leverage FlexiCubes as an alternative to DMTet for isosurfacing, simply append `--iso_surface flexicubes` to the following training and inference commands.

 ## Train the model

 #### Clone the gitlab code and necessary files: